Adaptive robust estimation in sparse vector model: Proofs of the upper bounds

-By Proposition \ref{proposition_over}, $\calB_1$ holds with probability at least $1-e^{-cd}$ if the tuning parameter $\gamma$ in the definition of $\tilde{\s}^{2}$ is small enough.
-Using Hoeffding's inequality, it is not hard to check that $\calA_u$ holds with probability at least $1-4e^{-u}$.
+By Proposition \ref{proposition_over}, the event $\calB_1$ is of probability at least $1-e^{-cd}$ if the tuning parameter $\gamma$ in the definition of $\tilde{\s}^{2}$ is small enough.
+Using the bounded difference inequality, it is not hard to check that $\calA_1$ holds with probability at least $1-C/d$.
 Moreover,